GerritCodeReview/homepage/_posts/2019-06-11-esc-minutes.md

   Wyatt agreed to step down as maintainer, but will keep in touch with the project.

   Viktar and Becky remain maintainers.
-Vikar is still involved in plugin reviews, and will attend the user summit in Gothenburg.
+Viktar is still involved in plugin reviews, and will attend the user summit in Gothenburg.
 Becky would like to remain in touch with the project and will look for ways to contribute in future.